samjd-zz/linkedin_ssi_booster/docs/cli-reference.md

 Control where curated content is routed.
 Options: `idea` (default), `post`

 **Default:** `idea` (sends to Buffer Ideas for manual review)

+**Important:** The confidence policy still applies.
+Under the default `balanced` policy, low-confidence content is routed to Ideas even if `--type post` is requested.
+Medium and high confidence content can be posted directly.

 **Example:**